-Our half day private tour is a thematic private tour about Otto Wagner in Vienna.
-At the turn of the 19th Century into the 20th, Vienna’s population was growing and Otto Wagner was chosen to embrace this growth.
+This two hour and a half private art nouveau experience is a thematic private tour about Otto Wagner in Vienna.
+At the turn of the 19th Century into the 20th, Vienna’s population was growing, and Otto Wagner was chosen to embrace this growth.
 An Art Nouveau focused private tour that will help you understand the importance of this man in the history of Vienna and the Secession movement.

-Our private tour gives you a detailed look at Wagner’s architectural legacy to Vienna.
+Our private tour gives you a detailed look at the architectural legacy of Otto Wagner in Vienna.
 In this tour learn about the design elements, political and aesthetic philosophy of the elegant turn-of-century style.
 Understand the history behind the movement that rejected Austria’s imperial past.

 This private, special theme tour is suitable for those who would like to immerse in the atmosphere of Vienna 1900, and understand how Otto Wagner helped to transform it.